Banyalbufar: Points of interest

 In order to protect themselves from Moorish pirates, the inhabitants constructed a watchtower outside of the municipality.
-The watchtower, known as the Torre de ses Animes, overlooks the sea and is today the most-visited point of interest in Majorca.
+The watchtower, known as the Torre de ses Animes, overlooks the sea and is today the most-visited point of interest in Mallorca.
 The small bay-beach is accessible only by a steep stairway.
 Near the centre of the village lies an old manor-house known as La Baronía which now operates as a hotel.

-Walking routes

-One of the most beautiful walks around the island is the route to the Port des Canonge in Banyalbufar.
-Once a philosophers' path through the peaceful fishing bay, the route leads imperceptibly downhill through shaded pine forests.
-Further on, the route is bounded by bizarre rock formations and affords magnificent views of the coast.
-The far-flung bay of Port des Canonge, with its tiny gravel beaches, comes alive only at weekends, when the local fishermen set their boats to the water.
-The endpoint of the walk is a curve in the road between km posts 85 and 86 east of Banyalbufar.
-The walk traverses an easy to moderately difficult, wide forest path to Port des Canonge.
-The path is marked at intervals with orange signs.